 -Preaching that encourages rape, rejection, discrimination, and incites the death of LBTQ+ people and women must be banned and condemned.

 -It is not wrong to love someone of the same sex as me, it is wrong to believe that I am entitled to be killed because I am considered different.

 -What is unnatural cannot exist in nature.

--Remember that LGBTQ people, are children of heterosexual relationships, whether you are Muslim, Christian, or whatever your beliefs are, you will continue to bring us into the world that’s how it is.
+-Remember that LGB people, are children of heterosexual relationships, whether you are Muslim, Christian, or whatever your beliefs are, you will continue to bring us into the world that’s how it is.

 -We all have a right to education, so put in place systems that allow us all to have access to it without discrimination.

 -Don’t forget that women are raped, beaten on the basis of their sexual orientation, and I mean women.